JoelBryceAnderson/FindReadsFree/README.md

 # Free Reads

-Find Reads Free is a Material Design based Android application that updates daily with new links to discounted and free books on Amazon.
+Free Reads is a Material Design based Android application that updates daily with new links to discounted and free books on Amazon.

 This application uses several popular Android libraries, including Retrofit, RxJava, and Glide.